-Mr. HENG Ja Wei, aged 33, was appointed an independent non-executive director of the Company on 4 March 2009.
+Mr. HENG Ja Wei, aged 34, was appointed an independent non-executive director of the Company on 4 March 2009.
 Mr. Heng is the Managing Partner of Morison Heng, Certified Public Accountants.
 Mr. Heng holds a Master of Science degree of the Imperial College, University of London.
 He is a member of The Association of Chartered Certified Accountants and a member of The Hong Kong Institute of Certified Public Accountants.
-Mr. Heng is also an independent non-executive director of Lee & Man Holding Limited, a company listed on The Stock Exchange of Hong Kong Limited.
+Mr. Heng is also an independent non-executive director of Lee & Man Chemical Company Limited and Lee & Man Handbags Holding Limited, companies listed on The Stock Exchange of Hong Kong Limited.